What is Uniform Civil Code?

 - To accommodate the aspirations of the young population and to utilise their full potential towards nation-building.

 - All Indian citizens are equal before the court of law.
 That is the criminal laws and other civil laws except personal laws are the same for all.
 So, UCC is necessary to promote national integration.

 - To bypass the issue of reform of existing personal laws.

 Cons of Uniform Civil Code

-- In personal matters, interference of state.
+- In personal matters, interference of the state.
 As the constitution provides for the right to freedom of religion of one's choice.
-But with the codification of uniform rules and it compulsion may reduce the scope of the freedom of religion.
+But with the codification of uniform rules and its compulsion may reduce the scope of the freedom of religion.

 - To bring UCC is a sensitive and tough task but not impossible.

-At the end we should recall the words of Mahatma Gandhi: “I do not expect India of my dreams to develop one religion, i.e. to be wholly Christian or wholly Mussalman, but I want it to be wholly tolerant, with its religious working side-by-side with one another”.
+In the end, we should recall the words of Mahatma Gandhi: “I do not expect India of my dreams to develop one religion, i.e. to be wholly Christian or wholly Mussalman, but I want it to be wholly tolerant, with its religious working side-by-side with one another”.